Free Convolution and Generalized Dyson Brownian Motion

 where the $\zeta_{n}^{\mathbf{B}(t)}$ are defined through the series expansion of the S-transform: $\log S^{\vb{B}(t)}(z) = -\sum_n \zeta_{n}^{\mathbf{B}(t)} z^n$.
 In the case where $\vb{B}(t)$ is a Wishart matrix of parameter $t$, such that $\vb{B}(0)= \mathbb{I}$, one has $S^{\vb{B}(t)}(z)=(1+tz)^{-1}$ (see e.g. \cite{potters2020first}, chapter 15) and hence

-In conclusion, we have proposed a direct interpretation of the otherwise abstract additivity of R-transforms for the sum of free matrices, in terms of a deterministic dynamical evolution of ``particles'' (the eigenvalues), interacting through two- and higher-body forces, generalizing the classic Coulomb interaction.
-The detailed study of such a dynamical system is certainly interesting on its own, but an even more exciting prospect is to generalize the standard Dyson Brownian motion (Eq. \eqref{eq:DBM}) to the case of infinitely divisible random matrices, beyond the Wigner case, for which we expect the appearance of jumps.
-In view of the huge present activity around the Dyson Brownian motion (see e.g.\cite{dandekar2024current} and refs. therein), such a generalization would certainly be fruitful.
+In conclusion, we have proposed a direct interpretation of the otherwise abstract additivity of R-transforms for the sum of free matrices, in terms of the evolution of ``particles'' (the eigenvalues) interacting through two- and higher-body forces.
+For infinitely divisible matrices, we obtain a non-trivial generalisation of the classic Dyson Brownian motion with Coulomb interaction.
+The detailed study of such a dynamical system is certainly interesting on its own, in particular when such interactions lead to the ``expulsion'' of one eigenvalue outside of the bulk, see Eq. \eqref{eq:BBP} and \cite{baik2005phase, benaych2011eigenvalues, potters2020first}.
+In view of the huge present activity around the Dyson Brownian motion (see e.g. \cite{dandekar2024current} and refs. therein), such a generalization would certainly be fruitful.
 We hope to report on this issue in the near future.